 We've added the ability to order search results by relevance (the default), date ascending and date descending.

 - We currently only expose digitised materials, so if you're looking for a physical item from our collections, you can still use the library catalogue on wellcomelibrary.org.

 - Some library catalogue data is not available yet, so there may be very little information associated with some images or not be enough information to identify the item you’re looking at.

 - Some images lack references to the item from which they were taken.

-- Our archives, manuscripts, audio, video, journals and multi-volume books are not available yet.
+- Our digitised archives and journals are not available yet.

-If you think something might be missing, or want a more comprehensive search, please try searching the catalogue on wellcomelibrary.org in the meantime.
+If you want a more comprehensive search, please try searching the catalogue on wellcomelibrary.org in the meantime.

 For now, if you need any additional help in identifying items from library collections, please email firstname.lastname@example.org.

 - We’ll continue to monitor and improve the relevance of your search results.